rei-kaizen/file-based-number-sorter/README.md

 # file-based-number-sorter
-sorts numbers into even and odd categories
+This Python program reads a file containing 20 random integers, sorts the numbers into even and odd, and then writes the numbers to two new files: even.txt and odd.txt.